 Scope of the Workshop

-The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems will hold a half-day workshop on Sustainable Mobility.
-This is a first of its kind, and distinct from other workshops on mobility at this conference: it explicitly asks for research contributions studying greenwashing, adversarial consequences of efficiency improvements, and the complex system of access in the city as a whole.
+The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems is a prime event for presenting computational methods - among others also towards improving mobility.
+At this workshop on Sustainable Urban Mobility, we are especially interested in lifting the conventional discussion on the impacts of mobility improvements to their actual impact on the complex system of access in a city.
+What makes this workshop distinct from other workshops on mobility at this conference is: it explicitly asks for research contributions studying greenwashing, adversarial consequences of efficiency improvements, and the complex system of access in the city as a whole.

-Topics thus include, but are not limited to:
+Topics of this workshop include, but are not limited to:

 • Explore and assess environments that support sustainable mobility (e. g., 15 min centers)